-A specific position and phone number will be provided as the contact person for requests for accommodation for persons with disabilities.
+A specific name and phone number of designated staff will be provided to process requests for accommodation.

 The PHA will display posters and other housing information and signage in locations throughout the PHA's office in such a manner as to be easily readable from a wheelchair.